 Someone clearly saw its greater potential and added sugar to serve the sauce with desserts.
 It turned out amazing.
 We found it especially divine with frozen Greek yogurt— a healthier sundae.

-Is Cherry Red Wine Sauce Healthy?
+Is Our Yogurt and Cherry Red Wine Sauce Healthy?

 Let’s begin with an ugly truth: this sauce is thickened with sugar, so it should be used in moderation.